aiforged/docs/docs/services/ocr/teseract-ocr.md

 4. Process Documents\
    After uploading, select the documents to process and click Process Checked.

-{% hint style="info" %}
+!!! info
     Tip: For new services, process a small batch first to verify OCR results before scaling up.
-{% endhint %}

 ***